CSC-DevOps/CM/CM.md

 #### Authorizing the public key on the web server 🌐

 Now, we need to authorize the key for use on the web server!
 Copy the `web-srv.pub` file you generated on your host in your clipboard...

 Using the notebook terminal or manually running `bakerx ssh web-srv` from your own terminal...
-Paste and store the private key you generated (web-srv) in a file located at `~/.ssh/web-srv`.

-Using a file editor, edit the file `~/.ssh/authorized_keys`, and add the public key to the list of authorized keys. 💥  Warning!
+Edit the file `~/.ssh/authorized_keys`, and add the public key to the list of authorized keys. 💥  Warning!
 Do not delete other entries, otherwise you might make your VM in accessible from ssh.

 ```bash | {type: 'terminal', target: 'web-srv', 'background-color': '#003670'}
 ```